hrmuwanika/Postgresql-Replication/README.md

       synchronous_standby_names = '*'
     ```

-  * Then reload the PostgreSQL 12 service to apply the new changes.
+  * Then reload the PostgreSQL 13 service to apply the new changes.

     ```
-    # systemctl reload postgresql@12-main.service
+    # systemctl reload postgresql
     ```

   * Now when you query the WAL sender process on the primary server once more, it should show a state of streaming and a sync_state of sync.